CBelloxxi/GPT3-Clone/README.md

-# React Functional components and their reusability
+# Modern UI/UX GPT-3 Landing Page
-React file and folder structure
+React Functional components and their reusability React file and folder structure
 Fundamental CSS properties to master flex & grid Fundamentals of the CSS BEM Model